Axlefublr/edister.nvim/README.md

 However, if you don't specify that argument (or set it to `nil`), a register is going to be automatically asked from you, interactively.

-So, the workflows ends up being something like this:
+So, the workflow ends up being something like this:

 > "oh damn, I messed up that macro in the q register, gotta edit it now!"